mm80843/T3.5/docs/Article/PBN__Article_365.md

 # __The Participation of Biophilic Design in the Design of the Post-Pandemic Living Space:__

+## Title of the article

+The Participation of Biophilic Design in the Design of the Post-Pandemic Living Space:

 ## Referenced by other articles

 * [Urban form: Realising the value of green space: a planners’ perspective on the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_41.md)